-- (2) University diploma courses shall have the purpose of teaching persons who have graduated from university, or persons deemed to have the equivalent or greater scholastic ability pursuant to the provisions of the Minister of Education, Culture, Sports, Science and Technology to a deep and detailed extent, as well as instructing their research, and the course term is to be 1 year or more. - (3) University special courses shall have the purpose of administering special skill education to a simple extent, to persons qualified to enroll pursuant to the provisions in paragraph (1) of the preceding Article, and the course term is to be 1 year or more. - Article 92 (1) Universities must have a principal, professors, associate professors, assistant professors, assistants, and administrative staff
+(2) University diploma courses are to have the purpose of teaching persons who have graduated from university, or persons deemed to have the equivalent or

-; provided, however, that if it is found to be appropriate as an education and research organization, they may choose not to have associate professors, assistant professors or assistants.

-- (2) Universities may have a vice principal, chairperson, lecturer, technical staff, and other necessary staff. - (3) The principal takes charge of school duties, and supervise staff members belonging to the university. - (4) The vice principal shall aid the principal, and take charge of school duties under their orders. - (5) The chairperson takes charge of school duties in the faculty. - (6) Professors are persons who possess exceptional knowledge, abilities and accomplishments in education, research, or practice of their major field of study, and they are to teach students, give research guidance, or engage in research. - (7) Associate professors are persons who have excellent knowledge, abilities and accomplishments in education, research, or practice of their major field of study, and they are to teach students, give research guidance, or engage in research. - (8) Assistant professors are persons who have knowledge and abilities in education, research, or practice of their major field of study, and they are to teach students, give research guidance, or engage in research. - (9) Assistants shall engage in duties necessary for smooth implementation of education and research in the organization they belong to. - (10) Lecturers will engage in duties equivalent to those of professors or associate professors.
+- greater scholastic ability as provided for by the Minister of Education, Culture, Sports, Science and Technology, specialized matters, to a deep and detailed extent, as well as instructing their research, and the course term is to be 1 year or more. - (3) University special courses are to have the purpose of administering special skill education to a simple extent, to persons qualified to enroll pursuant to the provisions of paragraph (1) of the preceding Article, and the course term is to be 1 year or more. - Article 92 (1) Universities must have a principal, professors, associate professors, assistant professors, assistants, and administrative staff; provided, however, that if it is found to be appropriate as an education and research organization, it may choose not to have associate professors, assistant professors, or assistants. - (2) In addition to those referred to in the preceding paragraph, universities may also have a vice principal, dean, lecturers, technical staff, and other necessary staff. - (3) The principal takes charge of school duties, and supervises staff members belonging to the university. - (4) The vice principal is to aid the principal, and take charge of school duties under its orders. - (5) The dean is to takes charge of school duties in the faculty. - (6) Professors are persons who possess exceptional knowledge, abilities and accomplishments in education, research, or practice in their major field of study, and they are to teach students, give research guidance, or engage in research. - (7) Associate professors are persons who have excellent knowledge, abilities and accomplishments in education, research, or practice in their major field of study, and they are to teach students, give research guidance, or engage in research. - (8) Assistant professors are persons who have knowledge and abilities in education, research, or practice in their major field of study, and they are to teach students, give research guidance, or engage in research. - (9) Assistants are to engage in operations necessary for the smooth implementation of education and research in the organization they belong to. - (10) Lecturers will engage in duties equivalent to those of professors or associate professors.

-Article 93 (1) Having faculty councils in universities.
+Article 93 (1) A university is to have a faculty council.